Music FAQ

 Recorded Music and Songs

-Prerecorded music and songs, the sort that you hear on the radio or buy online, will not have a flat rate included for its use and you will negotiate with the respective copyright owners over permission to use any part of that song
+Prerecorded music and songs, the sort that you hear on the radio or buy online, will not have a flat rate for usage - this usually needs to be negotiated with the respective copyright owners over permission to use any part of that song

 Published (or commercial) music requires two clearances, one from the songwriters (usually looked after by a music publisher) and the other for the sound recording (through a record label).
 It is a time consuming and expensive exercise, but your film cannot be screened or broadcast without those permissions.